juliusacar/MEAN-Paymecity/README.md

 For companies in need of replacing their paper database into a modern database that is manageable and scalable for the company.

 ## In the future
-Will include more utility services such as check-ins by the employees, calculate their payrolls, graphical dashboars, etc.
+Will include more utility services such as check-ins by the employees, calculate their payrolls, graphical dashboards, etc.